realprogrammersusevim/nostr-answers/README.md

 the network many, if not most, of the main clients support tipping through the Lightning Network.

+If you see a Nostr or Damus token it's a scam.

 ## Do relays talk to each other?

 Currently no. When you post your client contacts each of the relays in your list